 Note: Considering that most managers are judged by their ability to get team members to meet certain performance metrics, it’s worth investing in employee accountability software that gets employees to focus on tasks throughout the workday.
 Buddy Punch is a tool we built to do just that, holding employees accountable for their work, making scheduling a breeze, and even streamlining the payroll process.
 Click here to learn more.

 Regardless of whether you’re a new manager or you’ve been in that position for a while, it’s important to get to know your team.

-They’re all individuals with different strengths, skills, and motivations, and an effective leader will be able to utilize their individual quirks and characteristics to increase employee engagement, foster a better work environment, and build trust.
+They’re all individuals with different strengths, competencies, and motivations, and an effective leader will be able to utilize their individual quirks and characteristics to increase employee engagement, foster a better work environment, and build trust through active listening.

-One person may not be the most fun to be around, but they’re the most diligent worker you have, while another’s thoroughness leaves something to be desired, but they’re great at customer engagement.
+One coworker may not be the most fun to be around, but they’re the most high-performing worker you have, while another’s thoroughness leaves something to be desired, but they’re great at customer engagement.

 If you’re aware of their strengths and weaknesses, you’ll be able to assign tasks that play to those strengths to get better results for your team.

 Employee engagement is a two-way street and leaders who know their staff well have a better chance at creating a work culture that supports the business’ vision and goals in the long run.
-If you are taking over from another manager, it’s always a good idea to talk to them before you start.
-It will provide you with helpful information on both the team and your predecessor’s management style.
-If you are taking over from another manager, it’s always a good idea to talk to them before you start.
-It will provide you with helpful information on both the team and your predecessor’s management style.
+If you are taking over from another manager, it’s always a good idea to talk to them one-on-one before you start.
+It will provide you with helpful information on both the team and your predecessor’s project management style.

 Team building activities or informal get-togethers can be a great way to connect too, and as most of your day-to-day interactions with your team are of a strictly professional nature, it’s nice to converse in a more amicable way once in a while.